DrShaimaaAli/CloudThresholdBook/Content/Ch7-DevOps.md

 # **Chapter 7: DevOps and Cloud Deploymnets**

-**Abstract**

-In this chapter we will introduce the DevOps concepts and their implementation in cloud deployments.

 # 7.1 Learning Outcomes
 By the end of this chapter the reader should be able to:
 - Recognize the concept of DevOps
 - Recognize the concept of Continues Integration
 - Recognize the concept of Continues Delivery/Deployment